-The Fund is responsible for establishing and maintaining adequate internal control over financial reporting.
-The Fund's internal control system is designed to provide reasonable assurance to its management regarding the preparation and fair presentation of published financial statements.
 All internal control systems, no matter how well designed, have inherent limitations.
-Therefore, even those systems determined to be effective may provide only reasonable assurance with respect to financial statement preparation and presentation.
+Therefore, even those systems determined to be effective may provide only reasonable assurance with respect to financial statement preparation and presentation and other disclosure matters.

-Current Discussions between the SEC and PricewaterhouseCoopers LLP's Independence Could Have Potentially Adverse Consequences for the Fund.
+Current Discussions between the SEC and PricewaterhouseCoopers LLP regarding PricewaterhouseCoopers LLP's Independence Could Have Potentially Adverse Consequences for the Fund.